arorabharat/Leetcode/interview-tips.md

 6. Do the estimation based on the expected performance of the system  and choose the right database.
 7. Always keep scalability, reliability, availability in the mind.
 8. Be prepared for questions on the listed technologies on resume
 9. Be prepared of behavioural questions
+10. Know the companies' leadership principle and why that company is best fit for you.